nicolai86/scaleway-terraform-demo/README.md

 }
 ```

-Again we've extract this into a module to bundle both the binary and the required scripts.
+Here again, I've extract this into a module to bundle both the binary and the required scripts.

 Our main terraform file hides the entire setup complexity for us: